-45 UK hospitals are now recruiting for the PRISM trial, which is looking to see if giving progesterone can prevent miscarriage in women with early pregnancy bleeding.
+We are proud to announce that over 45 UK hospitals took part in recruiting participants for the PRISM trial, which is looking to see if giving progesterone can prevent miscarriage in women with early pregnancy bleeding.

-The PRISM project team, led by Tommy’s Dr Arri Coomarasamy, are recruiting women who have suffered miscarriages to join this research trial.
+The PRISM project team, led by Tommy’s Dr Arri Coomarasamy, recruited women who have suffered miscarriages to join this research trial.

 How does the trial work?

 Randomised: The women who take part will be given either the treatment drug (progesterone) or a placebo – a dummy drug that has no active ingredients.
 A computer makes the selection so it’s completely random.

 Double-blind: The women in the study won’t be told whether they are taking the active medicine or the placebo – and neither will their doctors.
 So both groups are blinded to this information.

 Placebo-controlled: Half the women in the study will have the active medicine and half (the controls) will have the placebo.
 The medicine that they receive will look exactly the same to them and their doctors, but a completely separate group will keep a record of which women have progesterone and which have the placebo.

 By doing the trial in this way, researchers will be able to conclusively test if progesterone has an affect on preventing early miscarriage.